 During that arduous journey to Kansas, Hannah Ropes’ party encountered slavery supporters on a steamboat.
 The two sides then got into an argument.
 “There is not a good spirit shown on either side,” she wrote.

 She was born Hannah Anderson in New Gloucester, Maine, on June 13, 1809, to a family of prominent lawyers.
 She grew up deeply religious and passionately opposed to slavery.
 At 25, she married William Ropes, an educator, and they moved to Waltham, Mass.
 They had four children, two of whom lived to adulthood.

 The marriage failed and her husband abandoned her.
-When her son Edward turned 18 in 1855, he left to claim a homestead in Kansas and help to build the Free Soil presence.
+When her son Edward turned 18 in 1855, he left to claim a homestead in Kansas and to help build the Free Soil presence.
 He built a small cabin outside of Lawrence.

 It started out in April 1854 as the Massachusetts Emigrant Aid Company in Worcester, Mass.
-The first party, of about 1,250 people, arrived on Aug.
+The first party, of about 1,250 people, arrived in Kansas on Aug.
 1, 1854.
 By the spring of 1855, 13 parties of similar size came to Kansas.